hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

   For OVF templates, the name defaults to [vm_name](#vm_name) when not set, and if an item with the same name already exists it will be then updated with the new OVF template, otherwise a new item will be created.

-  ~> **Note**: It's not possible to update existing library items with a new VM template.
+  ~> **Note:** It's not possible to update existing library items with a new VM template.
 If updating an existing library item is necessary, use an OVF template instead by setting the [ovf](#ovf) option as `true`.

 - `description` (string) - Description of the library item that will be created.